ulule/limiter/README.md

 ## Usage

+In five steps:

+* Create a `limiter.Rate` instance (the number of requests per period)
+* Create a `limiter.Store` instance (see [store_redis](https://github.com/ulule/limiter/blob/master/store_redis.go) for Redis)
+* Create a `limiter.Limiter` instance that takes store and rate instances as arguments
-First, create a `limiter.Limiter` instance for your middleware:
+* Create a middleware instance for the middleware of your choice
+* Give the limiter instance to your middleware initializer

+Example:

 ```go
 // Create a rate with the given limit (number of requests) for the given